IBM/SalesEnablement-PowerVS-L3/docs/index.md

+!!! important "Please read this first"
+    It has come to our attention that the IBM Power Systems Virtual Server (PowerVS) pages in the IBM Cloud portal have been updated with a new look and feel.
+Work is under way to create new screen captures and update the instructions in this demonstration script, but it will take time.
+Completion of the demonstration script is still possible, but know the example image captures and videos will not align with the current IBM Cloud portal views.

 ![type:video](./_videos/IBM Power Systems Virtual Server Level 3 - Introduction.mp4)
 !!! tip "Ways to Watch"
     In addition to the embedded video, IBMers and Business Partners can also <a href="https://ibm.seismic.com/Link/Content/DCGdHJ7DMdqHD8cV7Wp8f4Rg9Bgd" target="_blank">download the recording from Seismic</a>.